NEW: Coroner's official says jet carrying Houston's body has left Van Nuys airport

 Share your thoughts about the passing of musical superstar Whitney Houston.
 For complete coverage of Whitney Houston’s death, tune to CNN and HLN.
 Tonight at 9 ET, “Piers Morgan Tonight” has a special tribute.
 For up-to-the-minute details surrounding Houston’s death, tune to HLN’s “Nancy Grace” at 8 ET live from Hollywood, followed by “Dr. Drew” at 9 ET with more on Houston’s battles with addiction.

 What killed Whitney Houston is still an official mystery despite widespread media speculation, but a Los Angeles County coroner official downplayed the suspicion that drugs played a major role Monday.

-Assistant Chief Coroner Ed Winter said that “not many prescription bottles” were found in the singer’s room after her death.
-The amount of medications recovered by investigators was less than what is usually present in deaths attributed to overdoses, Winter said.
+Assistant Chief Coroner Ed Winter said that “not many prescription bottles” were found in the singer’s Beverly Hilton hotel room after her death.
+The amount of medications recovered by investigators was less than usually present in deaths attributed to overdoses, Winter said.

 Los Angeles police deployed around the Van Nuys, California, airport Monday afternoon to provide traffic control support for the expected arrival of Houston’s body for a flight, and Winter later said it was his understanding that the body was in a jet that had departed from the Van Nuys airport.

 A source close to Houston said Monday that her body will be flown to her native New Jersey, and a funeral service will be held there Friday or Saturday.